-First, you need to find yourself some acorns.
+First, you need to find yourself some acorns to germinate.
 No shop-bought seeds here!
 This project is a little more hands on, but all the more rewarding for it.

 Who doesn’t love a woodland walk, crunching through fallen leaves in the crisp autumn air (sorry, I know it’s crisp fall air for my American and Canadian friends).

 It’s great fun to pull on your walking boots and go a-foraging.
 On your walk, don’t pick up the first acorns you see – you’re on a quest to find the best.